 Aortic Valve Replacement

-As the name suggests, this procedure replaces a failing aortic valve with an artificial valve to improve blood flow to the heart.
 Aortic valve disease can cause a narrowing of the aortic vein, restricting blood from entering the heart.
-Other times, this disease can cause the valve to not entirely close, allowing blood to flow back into the heart.
-Replacing the valve completely becomes necessary when repair isn’t an option.
-There are minimally invasive techniques available for this procedure, which can offer patients a number of benefits including reduced trauma to the body and a quicker recovery.
+This disease can also cause the valve to not entirely close, allowing blood to flow back into the heart.

 Mitral Valve Repair/Replacement

-The mitral valve controls the inflow of blood to the heart and restricts blood from flowing back into the lungs.
+The mitral valve controls the inflow of blood to the heart.
+It restricts blood from flowing back into the lungs.
 Damage to the mitral valve can cause it to narrow or leak.
 Generally, your doctor will recommend repair rather than full replacement, as this gives you a better chance of preserving heart functions.
-Surgeons perform most mitral valve repairs using minimally invasive techniques that involve smaller incisions and reduced blood loss compared to open surgery.

 Trans Catheter Aortic Valve Replacement